Curtains are one of those things most people don’t think about—until dust starts building up and affecting the air they breathe.

 - Simply brushing against them as you walk by

-Most people clean their floors weekly and wipe down surfaces regularly, but curtains often go months or years without proper cleaning.
 This neglect allows them to become some of the dustiest items in your home, particularly in bedrooms where you spend a third of your life breathing nearby air.

 Key Features of Dust Proof Curtains